FogMLS/fogmls-dataset/README.md

   connected to the resource node (Cloud, Fog-1, Fog-2, Fog-3) they were assigned to, useful for graph-based ML approaches (e.g. GNNs).

+### `zero_shot_transfer_test.py`
+Loads the already-trained Random Forest model (no retraining) and evaluates it on a dataset generated with a different task profile, to test whether learned scheduling patterns transfer to a different application domain.
+Requires a comparable dataset generated with a different task profile.

 ```
 python3 convert_formats.py fogmls_dataset_3x9_seed42_5000slots.csv
 ```